LutherCS/ip-class-pub/projects/notebook/description.md

 </div>`
 ```

-- User input must be validated and a note must not be added if either title or text is missing.
+- User input must be validated and a note must not be added if either title or text is missing
+  - Use Bulma `help` class to indicate the missing input
 - Notes must meet the following requirements:
   - have `class` *note*
-  - contain title, text, and date
+  - contain title, text, and date (in the `mm/dd/yyyy, hh:mm:ss` format)
   - color, as specified by the control of the form
   - grouped by color
   - contain a button (with `class` *deleteNote*) to delete a note
-- Notes must be saved to and retrieved from the local storage automatically
+- Notes must be saved to and retrieved from the local storage automatically.
   - If a page is reloaded, notes must be preserved
-- Use Model-View-Controller design pattern to split the application functionality
+- Use Model-View-Controller design pattern to split the application functionality.

 ## Testing